voostindie/sprox/README.markdown

 }
 ```

-So apparantly you need a `StaxBasedXmlProcessorBuilderFactory`?
+So apparently you need a `StaxBasedXmlProcessorBuilderFactory`?
 No, you don't.

 In an OSGi environment, you can deploy Sprox as a bundle, after which a service of type `XmlProcessorBuilderFactory` is available.